niyue/leafhopper/README.md

 * support customizing the output columns
 * multiple outout formats
 * generate a combined license file from all the licenses of the dependencies
+* github token can be provided in environment variable to avoid github API rate limiting

 # Installation
 ```